zapabug/Madstr.tv/docs/README.md

 ---

-# TugaTV Nostr Display Application
+# Mad⚡tr.tv Nostr Display Application

 This application is designed to run on a display (like a TV) and show content from the Nostr network, including media slideshows, podcast episodes, and message boards.